drewdeponte/git-ps-rs/README.md

 ## What is Git Patch Stack?

-Git Patch Stack is a software development **methodology**, [Git][] **workflow**, and a **command line tool** to help make working in this manner as easy as possible.
+Git Patch Stack is a software development **methodology**, a [Git][] **workflow**, and a **command line tool** to help make working in this manner as easy as possible.

-It is focused around the idea of creating and managing a stack of individual logically chunked patches through the development & review workflow while still integrating with the peer review tools & platforms people are already comfortable with.
+It is focused around the idea of creating and managing a stack of individual logically chunked patches through the development & review lifecycle while still integrating with the peer review tools & platforms people are already comfortable with.

 ### The Methodology